Craig Gordon: Return to Heart of Midlothian

 After leaving Celtic, Gordon signed a two-year contract with Heart of Midlothian in June 2020.
-He made a good start to his second spell with Hearts, helping them reach the 2020 Scottish Cup Final by making key saves in a semi-final win against Hibs.
+He made a good start to his second spell with Hearts, helping them reach the 2020 Scottish Cup Final by making key saves during the semi-final against Hibs (delayed from the previous season).
 Against Ayr United, Gordon captained the team on his 200th appearance for the club.
 He became the 75th Hearts player to reach that milestone.
 A 3–0 win marked his 66th Hearts shut out.
 He finished the season with eight consecutive clean sheets.
-Gordon lost out to team mate Liam Boyce for Championship Player of the Year, but did make Team of the Year for the division.
+Gordon lost out to teammate Liam Boyce for Championship Player of the Year, but did make Team of the Year for the division.

 Ahead of the 2021–22 season Gordon became the Hearts club captain, following the retirement of previous captain Steven Naismith.
 He signed a new contract in December 2021, which is due to keep him at the club until 2024.
 In November 2021 he broke the record, previously held by Steven Pressley, for most international appearances made while with Hearts.
 Gordon was shortlisted for PFA Scotland Player of the Year for the first time in 2021–22 and made the divisional Team of the Year category again.
 Despite missing out on the PFA award (to Callum McGregor), the SFWA voted him their Footballer of the Year for a record third time.

 On 24 December 2022, Gordon suffered a serious leg injury following a collision with Steven Fletcher during a Scottish Premiership match against Dundee United.
-A statement from Hearts on 26th December confirmed that he had suffered a double leg break and would miss the remainder of the 2022/23 season.
+Hearts confirmed two days later that Gordon had suffered a double leg break, and that he would miss the remainder of the 2022–23 season.

+Gordon resumed training with the Hearts first team in October 2023, and he made his first appearance since injury on 20 January 2024 against Spartans in the Scottish Cup.
+That appearance meant he became the oldest man to play in a competitive game for Hearts.
+A month later, he signed a new contract with Hearts that will keep him with the club for the 2024–25 season.

+He played regularly for Hearts during the 2024–25 season, setting a new appearance record for the club in European competition.
+After the season ended, and following the appointment of Derek McInnes as Hearts head coach, Gordon signed another one-year contract with the club.
+Gordon said he was "determined" for 2025–26 to be a better season than 2024–25, during which Hearts finished in the bottom half of the Premiership and changed manager twice.

 International career

+Scotland under-21 team

-Gordon made his debut for the Scotland under-21 team on 4 September 2002 at Hamilton in a 2–1 win versus Israel.
+Gordon made his debut for the Scotland under-21 team on 4 September 2002 at New Douglas Park, Hamilton in a 2–1 win versus Israel.
 Over the next year he played a further four times for the under-21 team.